hkoba/sshcomm/README.md

 ## Installation Instructions for sshcomm

 sshcomm is only available via git, at least for now.
-(Please let me know if you know a GitHub workflow to build a tcl package.)
+(Please let me know if you know a GitHub workflow to build a tcl package release.)
 To install the sshcomm library, follow the instructions below.

 ### Prerequisites